phl-microsat-dpad/python-fridays1/EXERCISE2.md

 Create a new function definition in landsat_helpers to make the `exer2.py` script work.
 Do **NOT** edit `exer2.py`.

-Expected output is a list of scene_details:
+Expected output by running `python exer2.py` is a list of scene_details:

 ```
 [